BlankTuber/EasterEggHunt2025/README.md

 The Apprentice focused intently as creatures appeared and vanished at increasing speeds, requiring faster and more accurate responses to successfully complete the challenge.

-*[Challenge: Wack-a-mole game testing reflexes with quickly appearing targets]*
+_[Challenge: Wack-a-mole game testing reflexes with quickly appearing targets]_

 The Apprentice sensed a connection forming with the Sage and Chronicler.
 A triangular portal opened between their provinces.

 "This advanced trivia challenge requires specialized knowledge," the controller explained.
 "Join with the Sage and Chronicler to tackle questions that delve into more obscure subjects."

-*[Convergence Challenge: Trivia Group B - Apprentice + Sage + Chronicler focusing on more niche questions]*
+_[Convergence Challenge: Trivia Group B - Apprentice + Sage + Chronicler focusing on more niche questions]_

 After the shared trivia challenge, the Apprentice arrived at a chamber where a word-based puzzle awaited.

 "Find the word with one change at a time," challenged the controller.

-*[Challenge: Word Ladder (Wordle-inspired) changing one letter at a time to transform words]*
+_[Challenge: Word Ladder (Wordle-inspired) changing one letter at a time to transform words]_

 ## The Final Convergence: The Chamber of Unity

-*[Final convergence segment - unlocked when all participants complete their second set of challenges]*
+_[Final convergence segment - unlocked when all participants complete their second set of challenges]_

-For the final time, the five champions found their paths converging in the grandest chamber yet—a circular room with a domed ceiling displaying constellations from across the realm.
+For the final time, the five champions found their paths converging in the grandest chamber yet, a circular room with a domed ceiling displaying constellations from across the realm.
 At the center stood a pedestal with five interfaces, each corresponding to a different type of code or cipher.

 "Your final challenge requires perfect harmony," announced the First Elder, appearing before them in a shimmering form.
 "Each of you has discovered a piece of a greater code during your journey.
 Only by combining these codes in the correct sequence can you unlock the power of the Egg of Creation."